-No, I didn't make the official app.
 This was the challenge they asked developers to do so they could choose the one to hire.
 They chose me.
 I was in the last semester of under graduation, so I decided that it was better to finish it before taking a full time position at another city and didn't accept the invitation.
-Nubank is now worth ~R$1bi. #lostopportunity
+Nubank is now worth ~R$1billion. #lostopportunity

 Pagefy transforms Facebook Pages into websites.
 I helped creating the Dashboard where users could personalize their websites layout.

-This was the first time I had to work with Ruby on Rails!
+This was the first (and last) time I worked with Ruby on Rails.

 I was a Windows Phone user and really missed a well designed notes app with a good user experience.
 Then, I decided to make an unofficial Google Keep client to fix it.

 The project is still used by thousands of Windows 10 users weekly.